QuantumMisaka/ATST-Tools/README.md

 - `traj_transform.py`: This script can transfer traj files into other format like `extxyz`, `abacus`(STRU), `cif` and so on (coming soon).
 Also if user specify `--neb` option, this script will automatically detect and cut the NEB trajectory when doing format transform.
 This script will be helpful for analysis and visualization of NEB trajectory.
 - `traj_collect.py`: This script can collect structure files into a trajectory file, which is specifically used for NEB continuation calculation.

-## Dimer workflow
+## Single-End TS search

+Contrary to NEB, the single-end TS search is based on the exploration of saddle point by using the gradient and Hessian (or only Hessian eigenmode) information of points in PES, which have good efficiency if one have an approximate TS information.
+ATST-Tools support Dimer method and Sella method.

-### Method
+### Sella workflow
-(Waiting for update)
+The Sella workflow is based on 1 main python scripts and 1 submit script, namely:
+- `sella_run.py`  is the key running script of Dimer calculation, which will run Sella calculation based on supplying `STRU` files for initial state of Sella calculation.
+This script will generate `run_sella.traj` for Sella calculation trajectory.
+Users should edit this file to set parameters for Sella calculation, and run Sella calculation by `python sella_run.py`.
+When running, any Sella images calculation will be doing in `ABACUS` directory.
+- `sella_submit.sh` will do Sella workflow in one scripts.
+The Default setting is for `slurm` job submission system.

+Also, Sella package can be used for IRC calculation, one can refer to `sella_IRC.py` for more details.

+For more detail on Sella principle and usage, one can refer to [Sella](https://github.com/zadorlab/sella) and [Sella-wiki](https://github.com/zadorlab/sella/wiki)

-### Usage
+### Dimer workflow

-The Dimer workflow is based on 2 main python scripts and 2 workflow submit script.
-Namely:
+The Dimer workflow is based on 2 main python scripts and 1 workflow submit script, namely:
 - `neb2dimer.py` can be used by `python neb2dimer [neb.traj] ([n_max])`, which will transform NEB trajetory `neb.traj` or NEB result trajectory `neb_result.traj` to Dimer input files,  including:
 - - `dimer_init.traj` for initial state of Dimer calculation, which is the highest energy image, namely, TS state.
+- - `STRU` files, representing the initial state of Dimer calculation, stored as `STRU` files for ABACUS calculation.
 - - `displacement_vector.npy` for displacement vector of Dimer calculation, which will be generated from position minus of the nearest image before and after TS point, and be normalized to 0.01 Angstrom.
 - `dimer_run.py` is the key running script of Dimer calculation, which will run Dimer calculation based on `dimer_init.traj` and `displacement_vector.npy` generated by `neb2dimer.py` or based on other setting.
-This script will generate `dimer.traj` for Dimer calculation trajectory.
+This script will generate `run_dimer.traj` for Dimer calculation trajectory.
 Users should edit this file to set parameters for Dimer calculation, and run Dimer calculation by `python dimer_run.py`.
-When running, any Dimer images calculation will be doing in `Dimer` directory.
+When running, any Dimer images calculation will be doing in `ABACUS` directory.
 - `dimer_submit.sh` will do Dimer workflow in one scripts.
 The Default setting is for `slurm` job submission system.

-> Notice: this dimer method will have some problem in running process if use ABACUS as calculator.
+## Double-to-single (D2S) TS exploration

+ATST-Tools also offer a double-to-single (D2S) TS exploration method, which is named as `neb2dimer_abacus.py` and `neb2sella_abacus.py` in `dimer` and `sella` directories respectively, which run a rough NEB first and use the maximum information for initial guess of running single-ended method like dimer or Sella, obtaining a high-efficiency TS exploration.

+This workflow is only for serial NEB calculation, but is efficient enough for TS exploration.
+The parallel NEB acceleration is in considering.

 ## Vibration Analysis
 The vibration analysis is based on `ase.vibrations.Vibrations` object, which can be used by `python vib_analysis.py` to do vibration analysis by finite displacement method for initial, final and transition state.
 The result will be printed out  and saved in `running_vib.out` file.
 All force matrix for displaced and normal mode will also be saved and printed.